nl-digigo/visi/docs/visi1.7/ProjectDesign.md

 the connection between the MITTs differs.\
 \
 References from the MITT:\
-[Messages]{.underline}\
+<u>Messages</u>
 Determines the message name and content of the element in the message flow\
-[previous message]{.underline}\
+<u>previous message</u>
 In this way, the flow of messages is determined.
 Because MITTs have the previous MITTs here, you know from which message this message can be selected as the next message.
 There are roughly 4 types of previous connections that look exactly the same in definition (this MITT is a previous to this MITT), but are different in operation:

 - Start of a new main transaction.
 Then the value of previous is empty.
 This MITT may have the property "firstmessage", but since this message is by definition a first message, this is not necessary.

 - An answer within the same transaction (The previous MITT is also connected to the same transaction)

 - A start of a new transaction based on the MITT in this transaction.
   We also call this starting a "Sub-transaction".
 This MITT must always have the property "firstmessage", otherwise no new transaction can be started and the previous connection probably won't do anything.

 - A return from the sub-transaction to the parent transaction.
 This option is only allowed from a message in a subtransaction back to the transaction from which the subtransaction was initiated.
 This message in the parent transaction must not have the property "firstmessage", otherwise a subtransaction will be created under the subtransaction.

-[Transaction]{.underline}\
+<u>Transaction</u>
 A MITT is always connected to a transaction.
 So, at a minimum, a MITT places a message type in a transaction.\
-[Transactionphase]{.underline}\
+<u>Transactionphase</u>
 This property is intended to indicate the transaction phases of the DEMO universal transaction pattern.
 Little use is made of this yet.
 The first DEMO software on the VISI system does use this feature as an essential part.\
-[Grouptypes]{.underline}\
+<u>Grouptypes</u>
 A group can be entered, but nothing has been done with this until now.\
-[Appendixtypes]{.underline}\
+<u>Appendixtypes</u>
 This is the most specific way to name which metadata set (message chapter) of message fields must be filled in for an appendix that is added to a message.\
-[Message in transaction conditions]{.underline}\
+<u>Message in transaction conditions</u>
 Conditionality when you get to choose this message.\
 \
 References to the Message in transaction type:\
-[Message field conditions (elementcondition)]{.underline}\
+<u>Message field conditions (elementcondition)</u>
 Message in transaction conditions Conditionality when you are allowed to choose another message based on the presence of this message.\
 Previous message in transaction If this message is a previous message to